andreatramacere/jetset/doc/user_guide/documentation_notebooks/custom_emitters_distr/custom_emitters.rst

     np.testing.assert_allclose(N1, my_jet.emitters_distribution.eval_N(), rtol=1E-2)

-``N`` will act as a scalinf factor for the array when normalization is set to ``False``
+``N`` will act as a scaling factor for the array when normalization is set to ``False``

 .. code:: ipython3

     my_jet.parameters.N.val=1E9
-    print('this is the actaul number of emitters dendisty %2.2f'%my_jet.emitters_distribution.eval_N(),'this the scaling factor',my_jet.parameters.N.val)
+    print('this is the actual number of emitters dendisty %2.2f'%my_jet.emitters_distribution.eval_N(),'this the scaling factor',my_jet.parameters.N.val)

 .. parsed-literal::

-    this is the actaul number of emitters dendisty 999.56 this the scaling factor 1000000000.0
+    this is the actual number of emitters dendisty 999.56 this the scaling factor 1000000000.0

 .. code:: ipython3